tapnair/data.management.api-nodejs-sample/README.md

 # Description

 This is a basic sample for Forge Data Management API.
 It was designed for initial testing on multiple enviroments (DEV, STG and PROD).
+In most cases, you'll use PRODUCTION keys from [Forge Platform](http://developer.autodesk.com).

-Alse use Autodesk Viewer  for showing models.
+Also use Autodesk Viewer  for showing models.
 Set of consumer key and secret are required (at least on environment), please visit [Forge](http://developer.autodesk.com) for more information.

 # Live demo